michaelklishin/rabbit-hole/README.md

 ## Project Maturity

-Rabbit Hole is a **very immature** project and breaking changes are quite likely.
+Rabbit Hole is a **young** project and breaking API changes are not out of the question.

-It also completely lacks documentation and at the moment likely isn't useful to anyone but the author.
+It is, however, about 90% feature complete and decently documented.

 ## Installation